andrwmillr/hanabi/README.md

 At the end of the game, the players' score is the number of cards they successfully played.

 ## Technology
-The app's front-end is written in React, its socket layer is written with Socket.IO, and it has a light backend written in Express.
+Hanabi's front-end is written in React, its socket layer is written with Socket.IO, and it has a light backend written in Express.
 Some code (e.g. the app's Webpack and Babel configs) was borrowed from Fullstack Academy's boilerplate repository.

+Hanabi's display and game logic were originally coded using [boardgame.io](boardgame.io).
+Boardgame.io is a functionally-oriented library, and in general my code uses pure functions and immutable game state.